Morpheus636/docs.morpheus636.com/_contributing/tickets.md

 position: 1
 ---
 # Tickets
-My projects use GitHub Issues for managing tasks.
+Morpheus636 projects use GitHub Issues for managing tasks.

 ## Submitting Tickets
 Submitting tickets is an easy way to contribute to the project, with no programming skills required.